SHILPADADHICH/chat-app-alignbox/README.md

 A fullstack chat application built with HTML, CSS, JavaScript, Node.js, and PostgreSQL.
 Features real-time messaging, anonymous chat mode, and user authentication.

+## How to Test the app
+If you want to test with existing users, the seed data created these test accounts:
+- Email: john@example.com, Password: password123
+- Email: jane@example.com, Password: password123
+- Email: bob@example.com, Password: password123

 ## Features

 - 🔐 User authentication (Login/Register)